National Security Agency: Edward Snowden

-Other surveillance
+Other surveillance programs

 On January 17, 2006, the Center for Constitutional Rights filed a lawsuit, CCR v.
-Bush, against the George W. Bush Presidency.
+Bush, against the George W. Bush presidency.
 The lawsuit challenged the National Security Agency's (NSA's) surveillance of people within the U.S., including the interception of CCR emails without securing a warrant first.

 In the August 2006 case ACLU v.
 NSA, U.S. District Court Judge Anna Diggs Taylor concluded that NSA's warrantless surveillance program was both illegal and unconstitutional.
-On July 6, 2007, the 6th Circuit Court of Appeals vacated the decision on the grounds that the ACLU lacked standing to bring the suit.
+On July 6, 2007, the 6th Circuit Court of Appeals vacated the decision because the ACLU lacked standing to bring the suit.

 In September 2008, the Electronic Frontier Foundation (EFF) filed a class action lawsuit against the NSA and several high-ranking officials of the Bush administration, charging an "illegal and unconstitutional program of dragnet communications surveillance," based on documentation provided by former AT&T technician Mark Klein.

 As a result of the USA Freedom Act passed by Congress in June 2015, the NSA had to shut down its bulk phone surveillance program on November 29 of the same year.
 The USA Freedom Act forbids the NSA to collect metadata and content of phone calls unless it has a warrant for terrorism investigation.
 In that case, the agency must ask the telecom companies for the record, which will only be kept for six months.
 The NSA's use of large telecom companies to assist it with its surveillance efforts has caused several privacy concerns.